autism-101/hugo-website/content/english/i-might-be-autistic.md

     You might need to get a referal from your GP doctor to get tested for Autism.
 It is a good idea to write down all of the Autistic characteristics and any related past stories from your life on a sheet of paper to share with your physician.
 And if you have taken any online Autism screening tests bring the results with you.

-    <br><br>

-    Here is a playlist of resources with discussions about autism and diagnosis:

-    * <a href='https://www.youtube.com/playlist?list=PL0t4t5lmGKqRBZysEzKJ6_aaoSPNx-hVM'>Autism and Diagnosis - Autism-101 Playlist</a>
     "

 ######################### product_info #####################